krugazor/CredentialsToken/README.md

 ### Mixed

 Of course, you can use a mix of the two, using the wildcard system.
+The only issue is, you *cannot* use the middleware mechanism with a redirecting plugin.
+If you mix the two, you will have to decide whether or not the plugin might redirect, and if so,

+- if the plugin redirects, you *need* to use the `handler` method
+- if the plugin does not redirect, you can use the `middleware` method

 ## Caveats